Event System

 completion_events[category].set()

-# Prepare pages, one for each category
+# Prepare tabs, one for each category

-pages = {}
+tabs = {}

 for category in categories: